samrudhgrjfrog/npm-project/README.md

 1. Downloads its npm dependencies from Artifactory.
 2. Packs and uploads the built package to Artifactory.
-3. Records and publishes build-info to Artifactory..
+3. Records and publishes build-info to Artifactory.

 # Prerequisite